-It was impossible for a while — although face-to-face is back now.
+It was hard-to-impossible for a while — although face-to-face is back now.

-But even as we get back to meeting together, something has changed: high-velocity customer 1-on-1s via Zoom are the new normal.
+But as we all are getting back to meeting together IRL again, something has changed: high-velocity customer 1-on-1s via Zoom are the new normal.

 You can do something now your calendar didn’t permit before.
 And that maybe only sort of made sense before.
 You can Zoom with 6+ customers a week.